zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/AWS-operations-agent/README.md

 # Set up Okta OAuth2 provider - This setup is for outbound auth from AgentCore Runtime to AgentCore Gateway EndPoint.
 # Please ensure you OKTA-OPENID-PKCE-SETUP.md file to setup SPA app for client side - inbound auth with runtime
-# And also setup new services app for outbound auth between AgentCore Runtime and AgentCore Gateway EndPoint.
+# And also setup new api services app for outbound auth between AgentCore Runtime and AgentCore Gateway EndPoint.
-# You need to add the client id/client secret of the <**Create a new app integration**: API Services> app when executing below script as,
+# You need to add the client id/client secret of the Okta App 'App name: aws-support-agent-m2m' when executing below script as,
 # that will create a credentails provider where these secrets will be stored.
+Go to Okta Console > Applications > Applications > aws-support-agent-m2m and copy cliend id and client secret.
+We are assuming you have create new scope 'api' in Okta per OKTA-OPENID-PKCE-SETUP.md and therefore you will not need to change value of 'api' when running below script
 ./03-setup-oauth-provider.sh

 # Deploy MCP tools Lambda function